Regular indexed keys and the

 Also note that read-only transactions do not acquire locks so this difference only applies to read-write transactions.

-comes at the cost of extra storage space vs not using STORING
+STORING comes at the cost of extra storage space vs not using

-.
-However, this is also true
+STORING.
+However, this is also true of additional index keys.
+What